 The European Commission

-officially filed an antitrust complaint against Google on Wednesday.
-The company is charged for abusing Android’s dominant position in the smartphone market to strengthen its position in other areas such as web search, browsing and mobile apps.
+has hit Google with a record-breaking antitrust fine on Wednesday.
+The search giant has been ordered to pay €4.34 billion ($5.1 billion) for abusing Android’s dominant position in the smartphone market to strengthen its position in other areas such as web search, browsing and mobile apps.
 Google has already announced